ChaddFrasier/Neb-usgs/README.md

 *In this document I will use `(USGS)` in the headers to tell which sections are for USGS users only*

 ## Introduction
 Nebula is a Slurm Implementation that is used by USGS Astro employees to process very large sums of data files.
 The main purpose of this system is to run programs and jobs in hours on a super powerful machine to speed up a processing task that would take weeks for a normal machine to complete.

 ## Prerequisites (USGS)
-List of things that need to be accomplished before running a job.
+IT has to clear you for connection to Nebula.
+But After you get clearance you should be able to simply ssh in using your USGS credentials.
+You should use the /scratch directory to process all data because that folder has the highest priority in the workload manager configuration, so make sure that IT creates a folder in /scratch specifically for you to access and change as you please.

 ## Examples
+To begin any job on a Slurm WLM you must invoke the job dispatch command. `sbatch`.
+Look at [this link](https://slurm.schedmd.com/sbatch.html#lbAG) for some help understanding the options for slurm.
+I can show the most important ones in this repo.

 #### Single Command Line Task
 `sbatch --job-name=EchoExampleJob --wrap="echo 'Slurm Job Ran'" --output=output-job-%j.out`